Cheap travel insurance

 3. Who you travel with

-Some insurers may charge higher fees if you're travelling with dependent children.
-However, our TravelCare policy provides cover for dependent children (aged under 21 years old at the date your insurance starts) under the policy of their guardian for no extra cost.
+Our International Comprehensive policy provides cover for dependent children (aged under 21 years old at the date your insurance starts) under the policy of their guardian for no extra cost.

 4. Your excess